-- (a) Any contract below Procurement Regulations thresholds may be extended in accordance with its contract terms. - (b) All contracts above Procurement Regulations threshold can only be extended if contract notice provided for the possibility of the contract being capable of being extended and the relevant statutory requirements prevailing at the time.
+- (a) Any contract below Procurement Legislation thresholds may be extended in accordance with its contract terms. - (b) All contracts above Procurement Legislation threshold can only be extended if the contract notice provided for the possibility of the contract being capable of being extended and the relevant statutory requirements prevailing at the time allow.